7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Difficulty

 This is always a hard thing to answer because each personโ€™s definition of hard is different.
-Evidenced by this conversation I had with one of our Norwegian guides as we walked up what I defined as a hill. โ€œTodayโ€™s walk has a lot of hills,โ€ I remarked to her as I was trying to catch my breath from being winded and my calves burned from the incline. โ€œHills?
-These arenโ€™t hillsโ€ She remarked surprised.
+This is evidenced by this conversation I had with one of our Norwegian guides as we walked up what I defined as a hill. โ€œTodayโ€™s walk has a lot of hills,โ€ I remarked to her as I was trying to catch my breath from being winded and my calves burned from the incline. โ€œHills?
+These arenโ€™t hills,โ€ She remarked, surprised.
 My hill might not be your hill.
-However, I do firmly believe that Saint Olav Ways is a higher difficulty than the Camino de Santiago.
+However, I firmly believe that Saint Olav Ways is more difficult than the Camino de Santiago.

 Lodging

 There are pilgrim hostels and housing along the way.
-However, they are spaced out further and they must be planned ahead.
+However, they are spaced out further, and they must be planned ahead.
 It is not recommended to just show up and expect a bed.
-Not because the route is too busy โ€“ but really just the opposite, itโ€™s not that busy so people arenโ€™t always prepared for your arrival.
+Not because the route is too busy โ€“ but really just the opposite; itโ€™s not that busy, so people arenโ€™t always prepared for your arrival.
 Plus, many of the pilgrim farm stays are working farms that provide lodging as a secondary activity, so they are not always there ready to cater to pilgrims 24/7.

 Best Time of Year to Hike Saint Olavโ€™s Way